Day 4: "Salute to the Sun" / सूर्य नमस्कार

 Hold: 30 seconds.
 Rest for a few breaths.
 Repeat twice (total of 2 holds).

-Modification: No modification needed -- this IS the modification of full Cobra.
-If even this feels too much for the lower back, prop the elbows slightly forward of the shoulders to reduce the arch.
+Modification: Prop the elbows slightly forward of the shoulders to reduce the arch.

 ---

 After the heat and intensity of Surya Namaskar, the spine needs gentle release.
-Twists wring out tension the way you wring water from a cloth -- compressing and then releasing, allowing fresh blood and Prana to flow into the spine.
+Twists wring out tension the way you wring water from a cloth.

 ---